Hike Volcanoes in Guatemala

 Day 7.
 Visiting an elementary school in Aldea Vela, San Felipe Reu (morning).
 Teachers and adults will have an opportunity to chat with local teachers, students and observe how teachers teach in Guatemala.
 Stay at IRTRA five start hotel in Retalhuleu.
 This place has 14 hotels, three swimming pools.

 Day 8.
 Leave IRTRA at noon to visit a middle school.
 This evening, the hiker will arrive in Panajachel.

 Day 9.
 Hikers depart to Lake Atitlan.
 Cross the lake to San Pedro and Santiago Atitlan.
 Afternoon, return to Panajachel.

 Day 10.
-Visit Chichicastenango, one of the largest indigenous market in Central America where you will be shopping in this open market.
+Visit Chichicastenango, one of the largest indigenous markets in Central America where you will be shopping in this open market.
 Afternoon trip to Antigua, Guatemala.

 Day 11.
 Morning, hike to either volcano de Agua o Fuego.
-Afternoon, tour to the Antigua’s historic center.
+Afternoon, tour Antigua’s historic center.